buptexplorers/OFB-VR/README.md

   'filename' (Line 254) - For Pano set ‘ratio’, OFB-VR set ‘ratioF’ 'dir' (Line 358), 'outputfile' (Line 381) - For Pano set ‘tiling1004’, OFB-VR set ‘tiling1003’

+#### 3)Get PSNR-OF
-Lastly, combining data of users' traces and tiling schemes, run another matlab code to calculate and store data for reinforcement learning evaluation.
+Combining data of users' traces and tiling schemes, run another matlab code to calculate and store MSE value and size of tiles.
+These data are actually normalized PSNR-OF data and are prepared for reinforcement learning evaluation.
 ```
 matlab -nodesktop -nosplash TransToRL
 ```